angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 },
 ```

-Husky uses the evnironment variable `HUSKY_GIT_PARAMS` containing the current git message you entered and it will pass this through _commitlint_ so it can be evaluated.
+Husky uses the environment variable `HUSKY_GIT_PARAMS` containing the current git message you entered and it will pass this through _commitlint_ so it can be evaluated.

 ### commitizen

-Defining the good message text can be be quite hard when you are not used to the _conventional-changelog_ style.
+Defining the good message text can be quite hard when you are not used to the _conventional-changelog_ style.
 The tool commitizen is there to help beginners and to prevent your own negligence.
 It introduced a lots of restrictions for our commit messages.
 [Commitizen](https://www.npmjs.com/package/commitizen) will help you to build a commit message always in the appropriate format by letting you configure the final message via an interactive cli.